-The service provided to passengers is the combination of a highly complex and interconnected system of services from different organisations.
-Heathrow works collaboratively and in partnership with all the organisations in this ecosystem to deliver our vision.
+The service provided to passengers is the combination of a highly complex and interconnected system of services from collaboratively and in partnership with different organisations.
+Heathrow works all the organisations in this ecosystem to

 Heathrow is focused on building strong relationships with our strategic suppliers to fulfil our vision of giving passengers the best airport service in the world.